jonnor/ESC-CNN-microcontroller/report/report.md

 ![From acoustical sound to digital and back.
 Source: [@ProcessingTutorial]](./images/digital-sound-processingorg.png)

-In the digitization process, the signal is quantized in time at a certain sampling frequency, and the amplitude quantized at a certain bitdepth.
+In the digitization process, the signal is quantized in time at a certain sampling frequency, and the amplitude quantized at a certain bit-depth.
-A typical sampling frequency is 44100 Hz, and bitdepth 16 bit.
+A typical sampling frequency is 44100 Hz, and bit-depth 16 bit.
 With these parameters, the acoustic sound can be reconstructed without perceivable differences by humans.

 In this representation, sound is a 1 dimensional sequence of numbers.